 The degree of severity can differ widely among patients, and will also vary over time for the same patient.
 Severity can vary between getting unusually fatigued following stressful events, to being totally bedridden and completely disabled.
 The symptoms will tend to wax and wane over time.
 This variation, in addition to the fact that the cause of the disease is not yet known, makes this illness difficult to diagnose.

 What causes CFS?

-Some current research continues to investigate possible viral causes including HHV-6, other herpes viruses, enteroviruses, and retroviruses.
+Some current research continues to investigate possible viral causes including HHV-6 and/or other herpes viruses, enteroviruses, and retroviruses.
 Additionally, co-factors (such as genetic predisposition, stress, environment, gender, age, and prior illness) appear to play an important role in the development and course of the illness.
 As does the cognitive functions, created by the absence of a formal diagnosis.

 Many medical observers have noted that ME/CFS seems, often, to be triggered by some stressful event, but in all likelihood, the condition was latent beforehand.
 Some people will appear to get CFS following a viral infection, or a head injury, or surgery, excessive use of antibiotics, or some other traumatic event.
 Yet, it's unlikely that these events on their own could be a primary cause.